-- (a) In addition to any other corrections allowed in your policy subject to section 22(b), we may correct: - (1) Within 60 days after the sales closing date, any incorrect information on your application or provided by the sales closing date, including identification numbers for you and any person with a substantial beneficial interest in you, to ensure that the eligibility information is correct and consistent with information reported by you to any USDA agency; - (2) Within 30 days after the acreage reporting date, information reported to reconcile errors in the information with correct information that has been determined by any USDA agency; - (3) Within 30 days of any subsequent correction of data by FSA, erroneous information corrected as a result of verification of information; and - (4) At any time, any incorrect information if the incorrect information was caused by electronic transmission errors by us or errors made by any agency within USDA in transmitting the information provided by you for purposes of other USDA programs. - (b) Corrections may be made but will not take effect for the current crop year if the correction would allow you to:
+- (a) If RMA is notified there has been a clear and obvious error made in any offers of insurance, such as but not limited to premiums announced that are significantly lower than those for any previous offer, and the error is discovered after acceptance of the SCE by the RMA system, we will provide you with a notice of the error.
+You must agree to maintain coverage under corrected terms within 5 business days of the received notice, or the affected coverage will be voided. - (b) Any corrections to your elections on the SCE that impact the premium, liability, or record requirements must be submitted to RMA within 14 calendar days of the effective date.
+The request must include a timely signed SCE and supporting documentation.
+Supporting documentation must be dated prior to the end of the SCE sales period and must demonstrate that a clear and inadvertent error was made.
+The correction is subject to RMA approval. - (c) In addition to any other corrections allowed in your policy subject to sections 22(a), (b), and (d), we may correct: - (1) Within 60 days after the sales closing date, any incorrect information on your application or provided by the sales closing date, including identification numbers for you and any person with a substantial beneficial interest in you, to ensure that the eligibility information is correct and consistent with information reported by you to any USDA agency; - (2) Within 30 days of any subsequent correction of data by FSA, erroneous information corrected as a result of verification of information; and - (3) At any time, any incorrect information if the incorrect information was caused by electronic transmission errors by us or errors made by any agency within USDA in transmitting the information provided by you for purposes of other USDA programs. - (d) Corrections may be made but will not take effect for the current crop year if the correction would allow you to: - Avoid ineligibility requirements for insurance or obtain a disproportionate benefit under the crop insurance program or any related program administered by the Secretary; - (2) Obtain, enhance, or increase an insurance guarantee or indemnity if a cause of loss exists or

-- Avoid ineligibility requirements for insurance or obtain a disproportionate benefit under the crop insurance program or any related program administered by the Secretary; - (2) Obtain, enhance, or increase an insurance guarantee or indemnity if a cause of loss exists or has occurred before any correction has been made, or avoid premium owed if no loss is likely to occur; or - (3) Avoid an obligation or requirement under any Federal or State law.
+- has occurred before any correction has been made, or avoid premium owed if no loss is likely to occur; or - (3) Avoid an obligation or requirement under any Federal or State law.